scuzzydude/asimov/asimov.md

 I call this process applied to engineered systems *recursive integration*.
 Most systems are dynamic -- any time you change one part of the system, you need to apply the breakdown to the entire system and rebalance again.
 In engineering, you must re-measure all parts of the system, but also re-examine the tools you use to measure.
 Constant reexamining of your methodology should lead to easy solutions.
 The right measurement points you to the source of your constraints.
 Replace 1 tire-installer with 4 tire-installers on the assembly line.
 It's the same if you were to replace 1 tire-installer robot with 4 tire-installer robots.
 Replace 1 CPU with 4 CPUs.

 Applied to human systems, perhaps we should call this Karmic Integration.
 We call it hypocrisy or irony.
 As an engineer, a recursive pattern is something I know how to debug.
-The first step of problem solving is diagnosing the problem.
+The first step of debug is diagnosing the problem.
 To do that, you must have the right tools to measure.

 Wealth is what you are worth, and we measure that by a metric of property.
 Clearly, property does not represent your worth to the rest of humanity.
 Genius value is what you are worth to the future.